miraheze/puppet/modules/icinga2/README.md

 ```

 ##### `service_measurement`
 The value of this is used for the measurement setting in host_template.
-Defaults to  `$service.check_command$`
+Icinga defaults to `$service.check_command$`.

 ##### `service_tags`
 Tags defined in this hash will be set in the service_template.